Huachao/vscode-restclient/README.md

 2. HTTP URL from request history
 3. HTTP Header
 4. Global dynamic variables
-5. Custom variables in current environment
+5. Custom variables in current environment/file
 6. MIME Types for `Accept` and `Content-Type` headers
 7. Authentication scheme for `Basic` and `Digest`

-## Environments and Variables
+## Environments
 Environments give you the ability to customize requests using variables, and you can easily switch environment without changing requests in `http` file.
 A common usage is having different configurations for different product environments, like devbox, sandbox and production.

-Environments and variables of `REST Client Extension` are defined in setting file of `Visual Studio Code`, so you can create/update/delete environments and variables at any time you wish.
+Environments and corresponding variables of `REST Client Extension` are defined in setting file of `Visual Studio Code`, so you can create/update/delete environments and variables at any time you wish.
 The changes will take effect right away.
 If you __DO NOT__ want to use any environment, you can choose `No Environment` in the environments list.
-We also support two types of variables: __Global System Variables__ and __Environment Custom Variables__.
-You can use them in the same way: `{{VariableName}}`.
-Below is a sample piece of setting file for custom environments and variables:
+See [here](#variables) for more details about environment variables usage and other kinds of variables.
+Below is a sample piece of setting file for custom environments and environment level variables:
 ```json
 "rest-client.environmentVariables": {
     "local": {